Programs

 The Committee on Ethics is promoting the following symposia:

-- COMPASS: Career and Occupational Mentoring for the Professional Advancement of Science Students.
-Division of Professional Relations.
-Sunday, March 26, 8:00 am-11:45 am, Lincoln, Indianapolis Marriott Downtown
+• COMPASS: Career and Occupational Mentoring for the Professional Advancement of Science Students.
+PROF. Sunday, March 26, 8:00 am-11:45 am

 Webinar 2023